slytomcat/stone_scissors_paper/README.md

 The service requires Redis database connection.
 See the sample code that shows how to run Redis in Docker into `redisDockerRun.sh.sample`.
 NOTE: Don't forget to change the passsword for Redis in this file.
 Change "`<some very long password ...>`" to some random string without spaces.

-And exactly the same random string have to be written into configuration file as value of ConnectOptions.Password.
+And exactly the same random string have to be set as environnment variable SSP_REDISPASSWORD.

-Configuration file value ConnectOptions.Addrs have to contain at least one value in form "host:port" that points to host and port where the Redis server runs.
+The environnment variable SSP_REDISADDRS have set to at least one value in form "host:port" that points to host and port where the Redis server runs.

 ## Configuration

-Configuration file can be made from `cnf.json.sample` sample file.
-But You have to change the values in it according to the running environment.

-Configuration file have to be named as `cnf.json` and it should be in the same folder from where service executable is running.
+Service configuration is provided through the environment variables.

-### Configuration values
+### Configuration environment variables

-- `HostPort`: the value in form "host:port" that determines the host and port on which the service have to listen for requests.
+- `SSP_HOSTPORT`: the value in form "host:port" that determines the host and port on which the service have to listen for requests.
+Default value is: `localhost:8080`
-- `ConnectOptions`: Redis database connection options:
-    - `Addrs`: array of string values in form "host:port" that points to host and port where the Redis server runs.
+- `SSP_REDISADDRS`: array of string values in form "host:port" that points to host and port where the Redis server runs.
-    - `Password`: password for secure connection to Redis database
+- `SSP_REDISPASSWORD`: password for secure connection to Redis database
-    - ... all possible connection options can be found [here](https://godoc.org/github.com/go-redis/redis#UniversalOptions)

 ## Building and running the docker image

 Golang executable can run into docker image created as FROM SCRATCH (see example `dockerfile`).
 For this purpose the executable have to be build without dependencies to clib (CGO_ENABLED=0).

-    CGO_ENABLED=0 go build
-    docker build -f dockerfile --tag stone_scissors_paper or
+The `bild.sh` script provides all necessary options to build the service executable.

     ./build.sh
     docker build -f dockerfile --tag stone_scissors_paper

+Prepare `.env` file with the servvice configuration (see `.env.sample` file).
+Put the .env file in current directory.
-Then you can run service in docker by command (NOTE: Change `<full path to configuration file>` to real path to config in this command before run it):
+Then you can run service in docker by command:

-    docker run --name stone_scissors_paper -d -p 8080:8080 -v <full path to configuration file>:/opt/game/cnf.json stone_scissors_paper
+    docker run --name stone_scissors_paper -d -p 8080:8080 --env-file .env stone_scissors_paper

-You also should correct exposed port (`-p 8080:8080`) according to `HostPort` configuration value.

 ## Service API